 Trying an elimination diet can be a very tricky and scary endeavor.
 You miss the foods you’re used to, and even worse, sometimes you don’t know how to make substitutes that don’t include your X food.

 When we went grain-free, then gluten-free, a year and a half ago for the first time, I couldn’t stomach buying the fancy flours often called for in gluten-free recipes.
 We started by basically just making meals that didn’t include grains, or just cutting them from meals, like stir fry without the rice and chicken noodle soup without the noodles.

 $9 for a bag of xanthan gum?
 Needing two, three, or even four different gluten-free flours to blend together to make one recipe, no guarantees that you’ll even like it?
 No, thanks.
-I’ll stick with my coconut flour muffins (from Healthy Snacks to Go) and these pumpkin Paleo pancakes.
+I’ll stick with my coconut flour (use the code STEWARDSHIP for 10% off at that site!) muffins (from Healthy Snacks to Go) and these pumpkin Paleo pancakes.

 The two flours often used in grain-free baking are coconut flour and almond flour, and I quickly learned that coconut flour is used in such small amounts that it stretches a long way.
 As I mentioned on Facebook yesterday, I think coconut flour is the one new thing you should buy if you want to go grain-free OR gluten free.